pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

 Datasheets
 ----------

 If you want to find out how things are connected, visit the :ref:`datasheets section <datasheets>`.
-Here you'll find data
+Here you'll find the datasheets for all of our products.

 .. _pymakr_ide: